lsst-sqre/sqr-018/index.rst

 -  JupyterHub is a server for spawning Jupyter notebooks and now JupyterLab environments
 -  Kubernetes is a container orchestration platform.
 -  GKE (Google Container Engine) is a cloud-hosted kubernetes service.
--  SP: A DM unit of work; there are 7.5 SPs in a typical developer week.
+-  Story Point: A DM unit of work; there are 7.5 SPs in a typical developer week.

 Timeline Overview